-The Micron® DDR synchronous SRAM employs high-speed, low-power CMOS designs using an advanced 6T CMOS process.
+The Micron[®] DDRII synchronous, pipelined burst SRAM employs high-speed, low-power CMOS designs using an advanced 6T CMOS process.

-The DDR SRAM integrates an 18Mb SRAM core with advanced synchronous peripheral circuitry and a 2-bit burst counter.
+The DDR SRAM integrates an SRAM core with advanced synchronous peripheral circuitry and a burst counter.
 All synchronous inputs pass through registers controlled by an input clock pair (K and K#) and are latched on the rising edge of K and K#.
-The synchronous inputs include all addresses, all data inputs, active LOW load (LD#) and read/write (R/W#).
+The synchronous inputs include all addresses, all data inputs, active LOW load (LD#), read/write (R/W#), and active LOW byte writes or nibble writes (BWx# or NWx#).
 Write data is registered on the rising edges of both K and K#.
-Read data is driven on the rising edge of C and C# if provided, or on the rising edge of K and K#, if C and C# are not provided.
+Read data is driven on the rising edge of C and C# if provided, or on the rising edge of K and K# if C and C# are not provided.